s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 Pipelines are supposed to work in a stream-lined and reproducible way every time they are run, and are designed so that users don't have to worry about specifying any of the plethora of options each tool provides.
 To this end, we try to run the individual programs of a pipeline with a pre-configured set of parameters that are (we find) sensible for the specified data type.

-In the following section we will provide an overview the available multi-step or single-program workflows.
+In the following section we will provide an overview of the available multi-step or single-program workflows.
 For more detailed help on how to run each individual workflow, please type:

 ```
 nf_workflowname --help